Optimal information gain at the onset of habituation to repeated stimuli: Results

-where $\sigma$ is the energetic cost of a storage unit, $\Gamma^0_S$ sets its timescale, and $s=N_S$ is a reflective boundary. $S$ may model methylesterase (CheB) in chemotactic networks \cite{celani2011molecular}, the zinc-finger protein in TNF signaling \cite{cheong_tnf}, memory molecules sensitive to calcium activity \cite{coultrap_memorymol}, and synaptic depotentiation, or, at a more coarse-grained scale, neural populations that regulate neuronal response (Figure \ref{fig:figure1}b-e).
-Storage molecules, as we will see, are responsible for encoding the readout response and play the role of a finite-time memory.
-For simplicity, in Eq.~\eqref{eqn:receptor_rates} we choose $z(s/N_S) = \kappa \sigma s / N_S$, where $\kappa$ is a proportionality constant that sets the inhibition strength.
+where $\sigma$ is the energetic cost of a storage {molecule} and $\Gamma^0_S$ sets the timescale, i.e., $\Gamma^0_S = \tau_S^{-1}$. {For simplicity, we assume that readout molecules can catalytically activate storage molecules from a passive pool (see Fig.~\ref{fig:sketch}a).} Storage units {are} responsible for encoding the response, playing the role of a finite-time memory.

+Our {architecture}, being devoid of specific biological details, can be adapted to describe systems operating at very different scales (Fig.~\ref{fig:sketch}b-d). {However, we emphasize that the proposed model is intentionally oversimplified compared to realistic biochemical or neural systems, yet it contains the minimal ingredients for habituation to emerge naturally.
+As such, the examples shown in Fig.~\ref{fig:sketch}b-d are meant solely to illustrate the core architecture.
+In particular, while receptors can be readily identified,} the role of readout is played by photo-receptors or calcium concentration for olfactory or visual sensing mechanisms \cite{menini1999calcium,kohn2007visual, lesica2007adaptation, benucci2013adaptation, benda2021neuraladaptation, marquez2022brain, fotowat2023neural}, {while} storage may represent different molecular mechanisms at a coarse-grained level as, for example, memory molecules sensitive to calcium activity \cite{coultrap_memorymol}, synaptic depotentiation, and neural populations that regulate neuronal response \cite{marquez2022brain,fotowat2023neural}.

-Four different timescales are at play, one for receptors, $\tau_R$, one for the readout, $\tau_U$, one for the storage, $\tau_S$, and another for the environment, $\tau_H$.
-We employ the biologically plausible assumption that $U$ undergoes the fastest evolution, while $S$ and $H$ are the slowest degrees of freedom \cite{celani2011molecular,optimalsensing}, i.e., $\tau_U \ll \tau_R \ll \tau_S \sim \tau_H$.
+{As a final remark,} we expect from previous studies \cite{nicoletti2024information} that the presence of multiple timescales in the system will be fundamental in shaping information between the different components.
+Thus, we employ the biologically plausible assumption that $U$ undergoes the fastest evolution, while $S$ and $H$ are the slowest degrees of freedom \cite{celani2011molecular, optimalsensing}.
+We have that $\tau_U \ll \tau_R \ll \tau_S \approx \tau_H$, where $\tau_H$ is the timescale of the environment.